What to wear

 Preparing For An Acting Headshot Photography Session

 As your actors headshot date gets closer, give yourself time to seriously think about hair and clothing.
 That way you will be more confident with your choices and still have time for a last-minute brainstorm.
-If you get stuck looking for suitable tops to wear, stores such as H&M have a great selection of T-shirts in various colours at a low price.
+If you get stuck looking for suitable tops to wear, stores such as Next and H&M have a great selection of T-shirts in various colours at a low price.
 Give haircuts a few days to fall into place, and if shaving do so at a time that allows your skin to settle.
-Please ensure you have eaten properly that day as shoots require lots of energy and focus, you will be surprised!
+Please ensure you have eaten properly that day as shoots require lots of energy and focus, you will be surprised how tiring it can feel.
 Get a good nights rest the night before, even if you are not scheduled until late in the afternoon.
 Ensure you are properly hydrated.
 Water will help your skin to appear smooth and clear in the week leading up to your headshot session.
 Also, if you arrive overheated and sweaty you’ll have to cool down before the photographer can begin to shoot.
 This is simply because your photographer cannot shoot an actors headshot when you are shiny.
 If possible bring some face powder or even better some translucent setting powder which helps reduce the studio lights reflecting.
 Also invest in a lip balm and bring it to the shoot.

 Another thing to think about is the photographer’s time.
 Arriving late or not being ready to shoot when you do arrive, can lead to rush or shortened sessions as the next client may be arriving shortly.
 So who Should Take Your Acting Headshots?
 A photographer, who is familiar with the conventions of the talent headshot business.
 Your local family portrait studio is probably not right for the job.
 What Is An Acting Headshot?
 It’s an 8×10 photograph of you, as you look right now, showing how you connect with the camera.
 The more professional your headshot, the better represented you will be in the industry.
 A director wants to see two things from a headshot: What you really look like, and if you can connect with the camera.
 The photo should be about you, not the background or the environment or a photographer’s fancy props.
 Casting wants to see if you’re professional.